slysherz/vscode-comment-box/README.md

 ## Usage
-Select the text that you want to transform, then call the command bar with:
+Select the text that you want to comment, then call the command bar with:

 `Ctrl+Shift+P`